Battery comparison test. Comparative test of imported and domestic batteries

 Declared current 540 A (EN)

-The battery won the competition in receiving the charge current, in other nominations it performed as expected.
-In general, the battery has confirmed compliance with the big name.
+The battery won the competition for receiving charge current, and performed as expected in other categories.
+In general, the battery confirmed its compliance with the big name.

 Declared capacity -